crdrisko/drychem/common-utilities/README.md

     └── ...
 ```

-The `libs` directory contains information about the specific library, such as the documentation, example code samples, source code (if any), and unit tests.
+The `libs` directory contains information about the specific library, such as the documentation, example code samples, and unit tests.
 The `include/common-utils` directory is where the header files for the library are stored.
 Note that the `libraryName.hpp` file serves as the public API of the library and should be `#include`'d in a user's project.
 The files in the `libraryName` directory contain the internal implementation details and are subject to change without notice.

 ## C++ Applications